A Scrum certification can put you on the path to becoming a Scrum Master and up your project management skills. Here are seven of them.

 The CSD is a prerequisite for both the Advanced Certified Scrum Developer (ACSD) and the Certified Scrum Professional (CSP).
 The Professional Scrum Developer (PSD) is a similar offering from Scrum.org.

 Learning Scrum concepts can be beneficial to project managers, product owners, business analysts, and any number of other professionals who work on Scrum teams.
-If you want a basic introduction to Scrum, consider enrolling in the Google Project Management: Professional Certificate.
-It has an entire course dedicated to Agile project management, where you’ll go over Scrum concepts as well.
+If you want a comprehensive introduction to Scrum, including in-demand AI training, consider enrolling in the Google Project Management: Professional Certificate.

 Editorial Team